borntofrappe/flutter-dev/building_layouts/README.md

 The second row is divided in three sections, three columns laid side by side.
 Each column includes an icon and text — although it is likely the elements should be buttons.

-The tutorial suggests a _bottom-up_ approach and to use variables and functions.

 ## Setup

-Refer to the image in the `pubspec.yaml` config file.
+Add the image locally and refer to the asset in the `pubspec.yaml` config file.

 ```yaml
 flutter